signumsoftware/framework/Signum.Engine/Linq/Linq.Join.md

 As you see, there's no explicit way to do `OUTER JOIN` with [Join operator](http://www.hookedonlinq.com/JoinOperator.ashx).

 However, `GroupJoin` returns all the elements on outer collection, even if the group of the elements of the same key in inner is empty.
-By combining `GroupJoin` + `SelectMany` + `DefaultIfEmpty` you can archive `LEFT OUTER JOIN` behaviour.
+By combining `GroupJoin` + `SelectMany` + `DefaultIfEmpty` you can achieve `LEFT OUTER JOIN` behaviour.

 ```C#
 using(BugContext db = new BugContext())